Clan MacDuff: Law of Clan MacDuff

 Clan Macduff was the first Scottish clan to be recognized as a clan by the Scottish Parliament, by legislation dated November 1384.

 The Earl of Fife and the Abbot of Abernethy were both "Capitals of Law of the Clan MacDuff".
 The law protected all murderers within ninth degree of kin to the Earl of Fife, as they could claim sanctuary at the Cross of MacDuff near Abernethy, and could find remission by paying compensation to the victim's family.

 The chiefs of the clan had the right to enthrone the King on the Stone of Scone.
 When the Stone of Scone was taken to England by Edward I of England, Robert I of Scotland had himself crowned King of Scots a second time, in order to be crowned by a member of clan MacDuff, in that case the Earl of Fife's sister.

 In 1425, the last Earl of Fife, Murdoch Stewart, Duke of Albany, was beheaded.
 The Clan MacDuff's hereditary right of bearing the Crown of Scotland then passed to the Lord Abernethy.
 The current Lord Abernethy, who is consequently bearer of the Scottish Crown, is Alexander Douglas-Hamilton, 16th Duke of Hamilton.

+Tartans

+There are several Clan MacDuff tartans.
+The most conventionally used is one recorded by the weavers William Wilson & Son of Bannockburn some time between c.
+1780s and 1819 (two variants exist, with blue or green thin "tram track" over-check lines in place of the black ones.)
+A variant on this, with the larger black stripe replaced by dark green and the proportions altered, was recorded by the Highland Society of London, c.
+1815–20.
+All of these are very similar to the royal Stewart tartan, but without its thin yellow and white over-checks.
+A third and rather different one appeared in 1842 in the Vestiarium Scoticum, and was probably invented by the "Sobieski Stuarts".
+There are various other tartans with names like dress MacDuff and hunting MacDuff.